Surgery for obstructive sleep apnea in adults

 Sleep apnoea surgery

 While a specific sleep apnoea surgery might control one person’s OSA very well, the surgical option could be completely ineffective for someone else whose sleep is disordered.
+Surgery for snoring may also be a consideration.

 In most cases, a multilevel surgical approach is required to adequately treat obstructive sleep apnoea and its symptoms.
 Some surgical treatments may be combined and performed all at once, other procedures may be staged with a delay between each procedure.